tusharsadhwani/blog/src/pages/post/mypy-guide.md

 ## Typing `*args` and `**kwargs`

 `*args` and `**kwargs` is a feature of python that lets you pass any number of arguments and keyword arguments to a function _(that's what the name `args` and `kwargs` stands for, but these names are just convention, you can name the variables anything)_.
-[Anthony explains args and kwargs](https://www.youtube.com/watch?v=CqafM-bsnW0)
+[Anthony explains args and kwargs](https://www.youtube.com/watch?v=CqafM-bsnW0) pretty well in his video.

 All the extra arguments passed to `*args` get turned into a tuple, and kewyord arguments turn into a dictionay, with the keys being the string keywords: